enviroCar/enviroCaR/README.md

 ## Usage

-There are two demos: importDemo and trackAggregationDemo;
-take a look at the demos to see how to use the package:
+There are two demos, importDemo and trackAggregationDemo; take a look at them to see how to use the package:

 ```
 library(enviroCaR)